Managing tier-based reports

 1. What Are Tier-Based Reports?

-Tier-based reports organize workflow data into hierarchical tiers, where each tier can include:
+Tier-based reports can have multiple tiers within the same report when created to organize reporting data into hierarchical tiers, where each tier can include:

 • Statuses (e.g., Pending, Approved, Rejected)